xlol12x/Teamsoftware/readme.txt

 closed hand presses s
-right side of screen (over x of 600) presses d left side of screen (under x of 400) presses a
+right side of screen (over x of 600) presses d left side of screen (under x of 400) presses a can combine hand gesture and position to move forward and left (for example)

 wrist location being used for x position